19 of the best Irish pubs in London

 The Hemingford Arms, Islington

 What: This old Irish boozer has been a staple of Islington life since 1855, and it still has all that old charm.
-You’ll see it from a mile away in the summer thanks to the verdant floral display, and inside there are two floors to explore, as well as a good in-house Thai kitchen and a big function room perfect for private dining.
+You’ll see it from a mile away in the summer thanks to the verdant floral display, and inside there are two floors to explore, each sparingly decorated (compared to other Irish pubs) and fitted with homey seating.
+You’ll also find a good in-house Thai kitchen and a big function room perfect for private dining.

 Where: 158 Hemingford Road, N1 1DF